 - After you’ve become disabled

 There are several other allowable exceptions in which the IRS might not impose an additional 10% tax on early withdrawals.
-However, it is advisable to consult a tax attorney or other financial professional before taking any early distributions from a retirement account.
+However, you may want to consult a tax attorney or other financial professional before taking any early distributions from a retirement account to help avoid paying a penalty.

 Required minimum distributions (RMDs) are government-mandated minimum amounts you have to remove from retirement accounts each year after you reach a certain age.
 However, there are no RMDs for a Roth IRA until after the death of the owner.
 Beneficiaries who receive the assets of a Roth IRA after the account owner’s death may need to take a certain amount of money out each year to be compliant with RMDs.